cawa-93/vite-electron-builder/README.md

 - The configured workflow will check the types for each push and PR.
 - The configured workflow will check the code style for each push and PR.
 - **Automatic tests** used [Vitest ![Vitest version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/dev/vitest?label=%20&color=yellow)][vitest] -- A blazing fast test framework powered by Vite.
-  - Unit tests are placed within each package and run separately.
+  - Unit tests are placed within each package and are ran separately.
   - End-to-end tests are placed in the root [`tests`](tests) directory and use [playwright].